ericianni/osu_interview_fall19/online_module/debrief.md

 ### Moving Forward

 Next week we will be tackling Partition Testing, which is a form of black box testing.
-We will use some automated software to help us identify tests that need writing so we aren't just thrashing about wildly.
+We will use some automated software to help us identify tests that need writing, so we aren't just thrashing about wildly.